 The berthing facilities -- wharf, pier, and all utilities -- are being completely revitalized during 2015 to enable the next century of ocean research.
 Check out time-lapse videos of the reconstruction of the wharf and pier (links are to the right).

-Located on nearly six acres on Point Loma in San Diego Bay, MarFac serves as the logistical and technical support hub for Scripps's worldwide ocean research program.
+Located on Point Loma in San Diego Bay, the six-acre MarFac campus serves as the logistical and technical support hub for Scripps's worldwide ocean research program.
 The administrative offices of our Ship Operations & Marine Technical Support are located at MarFac, along with with machine shops, instrument repair and calibration facilities, scientific staging and short-term storage areas, shipping/receiving facilities and a host of other specialized capabilities that support Scripps ocean research around the globe.